 Despite the euphoric sensations it generates, heroin can consume a person’s life.
 The longer a person uses heroin, the more harm they do to their physical and psychological well-being.
 Heroin usage can cause long-term problems in those who use it and the lives of others they care about.

-Pacific Palms Recovery in San Diego, California, offers treatment for heroin addiction.
-With treatment, mental and physical well-being can be restored in addition to long-term recovery from addiction.
+Pacific Palms Recovery in San Diego, California, is a heroin addiction treatment facility.
+With substance use treatment, mental and physical well-being can be restored in addition to long-term recovery from addiction.

 What is Heroin?